pvd232/chera-api/README.md

 # PSQL setup

-# 1. Go to your terminal and enter "psql" to begin a PostgreSQL session
+# 1. Go to your terminal and enter "psql -U postgres" to begin a PostgreSQL session as the postgres superuser

 # 2. Enter the following psql command to create a local version of the project database "create database nourishdb;"